HL7/fhir-shorthand/input/pagecontent/reference.md

 <span class="optional">* {Coding} ^&lt;element2 of corresponding concept&gt; = {value2}</span>
 </code></pre>

-> **Note:** A concept must be included or excluded _before_ caret rule assignments can be used to set its metadata.
+> **Note:** A concept MUST be included or excluded _before_ caret rule assignments can be used to set its metadata.
 When a single rule contains a concept followed by a caret path assignment, the assignment pertains to the concept wherever it is found in the composition (whether included or excluded).

 **Examples:**